ethereum-optimism/superchain-ops/eth/1-security-council-phase-0/README.md

 Remember that by default just is running with the address derived from `/0` (first nonce).
-If you wish to use a different account, run `just simulate-council [X]`, where X is the derivation path of the address that you want to use.
+If you wish to use a different account, run `just simulate [X]`, where X is the derivation path of the address that you want to use.

 ``` shell